Public begins students’ health screenings

 “We are doing the school entry screening for all the boys and girls who are entering school for the first time.
 They’re usually between four and five years old, which means they’re entering either reception class grade one or kindergarten.”
 Says nurse Suzette.

-Nurse Suzette Charlery said it’s not only infants who are obligated to be screened but also ex-patriate children who are planning to get their schooling in Cayman.
+Nurse Suzette Charlery said it’s not only infants who are obligated to be screened but also expatriate children who are planning to get their schooling in Cayman.

 “We are also screening children who are entering school in the Cayman Islands for the very first time regardless of the grade they’re attending.“